auth0/docs/articles/tutorials/configuration-to-query-users-from-google-apps.md

 # Configuration to Query Users from a Google Apps domain

-In order to be able to query **Google Apps** domain users, you must enable the API access:
+In order to be able to query **Google Apps** domain users, you must enable API access:

 1. An administrator of a Google Apps domain needs to login to the Google Apps Admin console, then select **Security**.